Hongda-OSU/DocoGPT/README.md

 ![](https://raw.githubusercontent.com/Hongda-OSU/PicGo-2.3.1/master/img204759.png)

 ### Known Issues
-- Time-consuming tree construction, if the document is big.
-We recommend document of size 1 - 8 pages.
+- Time-consuming tree construction (if the document is big).
+We recommended document of size 1 - 8 pages.
-- High token consumption, related to the previous issue.
+- High token consumption, related to the previous issue. (also because we use construct binary tree instead of ternary or more)
 - PDF parsing sometime don't work.